tomEccher/k-NN-search/README.md

 # k-NN_search
 Implementation of distributed k-NN search

-All the files needed by the compiler are aviable in the "Source folder".
+All the files needed by the compiler are aviable in the "Source" folder.
 In the MAKEFILE there 3 different policy to compile three different executables.

 make sharedMake: gcc -O3 -mavx2 -mfma -fopenmpi shared.c -o shared.o